unibaseio/aip-agent/README.md

 ### Authorization

-The Authorization Module is responsible for managing access control in a system where agent clients interact with a memory server.
+The Authorization Module is responsible for managing access control in a system where agent clients interact with a membase server.
 The module ensures that the identity of the client is verified and that they possess the necessary permissions to perform specific actions or access certain data.

 Client-Side: